First 90 Days

 Learn the culture – Peter Drucker emphasizes, “Culture eats strategy for breakfast.”
 He completely understands that many things may change about your role at the church or organization but the effects of a well-defined and intentional culture will not change.
 It defines who they are and it is extremely important that you are a ‘fit’ for their culture.
 The #1 reason we hear that staff members are let go from their job is they were not a cultural ‘fit.’
 It is important that you not only ask a lot of questions before your hire about the church’s culture but even after you are hired and are on the team, it remains a necessity to continue to ask the right questions to learn all aspects of a culture that you are now a part of.
 Doing so will get you clarity and more actionable insights into what it’s like to work there on a daily basis.

-Listen, Listen, Listen – Unfortunately, most of us can listen long enough only to form our own response and then we stop listening.
+Listen, Listen, Listen – A good rule of thumb, it to make less statements and ask more questions!
+Unfortunately, most of us can listen long enough only to form our own response and then we stop listening.
 The importance of listening during those first few days of work extends far beyond your first day on the job.
 Understanding how to listen will actually lead to good communication skills even in your everyday life.
 The most important thing to remember about listening is it is a process that requires much effort on your part.
 The most successful people I know are the ones who have mastered the art of listening.
 There is an old saying that says, "People do not care how much you know until they know how much you care."
 One of the best ways to show care for a person is to genuinely listen!
 Here are a few important things to remember while you are listening those first few days:

 Remove any distractions – Focus on what the person is saying and put away your cell phone, laptop, and anything else that may take your attention off the person speaking.
 This is not the time to multitask but it is time to demonstrate your commitment to hear what they have to say.
 By listening, you value the person and the content that they add to the conversation.